banyaszvonat/breaking-videogames/_posts/2024-01-18-hunt-for-serializers.md

 The censored parts are fragments of PATH.
 No idea why it does that.

 Decompressing it via a quick python script yields something that looks like another serialized format. `VALV` or `VALVu` is likely another magic header, but information about this is scarce.
 Here's an example.
-Note that it's not the same block as depicted of the uncompressed block.
+Note that it's not the same block as depicted above.

 ![](/breaking-videogames/assets/uncompressed_block.png)